com-480-data-visualization/com-480-project-knn-viz/README.md

 ### Problematic

-Our motivation is to show people more things about the olympics in an easy way and anyone that is interested in the topic can discover new things about these historical events.
-Therefore, our target audience would be the general public and, in particular, people interested in sports and the olympics.
-We will start by taking a historical look, showing information about the host cities and interruptions they have suffered due to major events.
+Our motivation is to allow general public, in particular those people interested in sports and Olympics, to discover more details about these historical events in an interactive way.
+We will start by taking a historical look, showing information about the host cities and major disruptions along time.
 From there we want to proceed to evaluate a question: what makes a country successful?
-Why are there countries with a lot of medals and others with any?

 To analyse this question, we will go through different aspects.
 We can start by the influence of the number of participations:
 * participation of countries along time